HuolalaTech/react-query-kit/README.md

   - Optional
   - Set this to `false` to disable this query from automatically running.
   - If set to a function, the function will be executed with the latest data to compute the boolean
+- `useDefaultOptions: () => QueryHookOptions`
+  - Optional
+  - If u wanna inject return values from hooks into query, u can use this option.

 Expose Methods